DCC-EX/dcc-ex.github.io/docs/advanced-setup/supported-motorboards/IRF3205-motor-board-setup.rst

 It should look like following graphical image.
 Note we have included the Arduino Mega and have the Arduino Motor shield off to the side for reference.
 The motor shield would obviously normally be stacked on top of the Arduino.
 However, some people might not use the motor shield and instead will have another board to use for their programming track.
 In this case, they would connect the IRF3205 directly to the same pins on the Arduino microcontroller.
 Please use fuses on BOTH wires of the output to your MAIN track.
 As with most of our diagrams, you can click on them to enlarge them.

 Here is a wiring diagram.
-See current sense notes below.
+See :ref:`Important Notes on Current Sensing` below.
 Click on images to enlarge them:

 .. image:: ../../_static/images/motorboards/IRF3205_w_arduino_fritz.png
    :alt: IRF3205 Wiring Diagram